Krakow is a uniquely charming city that will make you want to visit again and again.

 When you reach the end of the street, you’re at Floriańska Gate.
 This was one of the old city gates which has survived.

-The Jagiellonian University
+The Jagiellonian University in Krakow

 Krakow’s long standing university occupies various buildings around the city, and its original building is now a museum dedicated to its history.